- Download our Ho Chi Minh City Schools Guide

 Motorbike taxis in Ho Chi Minh City

 Motorbike taxis are by far the most efficient way to get around in Ho Chi Minh City.
 They can easily be found anywhere in the city, with drivers lining the pavement waiting for customers.

 Expats should make sure they set a price before starting a journey.
 This is imperative and will save one from being overcharged at the end of the journey.

 It is also advisable that newcomers to Ho Chi Minh City have the address of their destination written down, as this saves time.
 Don’t be afraid to get to know a driver if they seem competent and friendly.
 It is not uncommon for expats living in Vietnam to receive a driver’s number and call them later to arrange another ride.

-Expats should always ensure they wear a helmet when using motorbike taxis in Ho Chi Minh City as the authorities do enforce hefty fines if this rule is broken.
+Expats should always ensure they wear a helmet when using motorbike taxis in Ho Chi Minh City, as the authorities enforce hefty fines if this rule is broken.